-- In our survey of career practitioners who worked in schools and in services for adults, - Three quarters of career practitioners have worked in retail and a little over half in hospitality, usually as young people; - But over three-fifths underestimate the salary of a supermarket manager and a restaurant manager; - Some career practitioners have a good understanding of retail and hospitality and can provide examples of 'good news' stories. - Career discussions between career practitioners and their students or clients rarely include discussion of careers in retail and hospitality.
-The practitioners are generally not aware of the diversity of available roles. - Career practitioners tend to view retail and hospitality as "low prestige" industries, perhaps because of their own experiences as young people in the industries at junior level. - Many parents view retail and hospitality as a poor choice for careers for their children.
-Young people often report significant family resistance to them choosing a career in these industries. - The government web sites and resources which career practitioners use give inadequate representations of careers in retail and hospitality. - However, career practitioners generally have a high level of contact with local employers - placing them in a strong position to communicate the positive aspects of working in retail and hospitality.
+- Based on the results of our survey, which covered those who worked in schools and in services for adults, - Three quarters of career practitioners have worked in retail and a little over half in hospitality, usually as young people; - But over three-fifths underestimate the salary of a supermarket manager and a restaurant manager; - Some career practitioners have a good understanding of retail and hospitality and can provide examples of 'good news' stories. - Career discussions between career practitioners and their students or clients rarely include discussion of careers in retail and hospitality.
+The practitioners are generally not aware of the diversity of available roles. - Career practitioners (80% in our survey) tend to view retail and hospitality as "low prestige" industries, perhaps as a result of their own experiences as young people in the industries at junior level. - Many parents view retail and hospitality as a poor choice for careers for their children.
+Young people often report significant family resistance to them choosing a career in these industries. - The government web sites and resources which career practitioners use give inadequate representations of careers in retail and hospitality. - However, career practitioners generally have a high level of contact with local employers placing them in a strong position to communicate the positive aspects of working in retail and hospitality.